islet-project/assets/docs/porting/mandatory-mods.rst

     of power domains that are its direct children.

-The array format is the same as the one used by Trusted Firmware-A and more details of its description can be found in the Trusted Firmware-A documentation:
+The array format is the same as the one used by Trusted Firmware-A and more details of its description can be found in the `Trusted Firmware-A documentation`_.
-`docs/psci-pd-tree.rst`_.

 Function : tftf_plat_get_mpidr()
 --------------------------------